-- (a) Ensure that publicly accessible open space is linked to surrounding streets with a network of lanes and through site links. - (b) Create new links to increase permeability of movements within the Precinct and increase pedestrian movement through the neighbourhood and back into the Kogarah Town Centre. - (c) Provide pedestrian linkages and access routes through the Precinct to offer residents and visitors greater choice of movement, as well as safer and more enjoyable walking or cycling experiences. - (d) Enhance the pedestrian amenity of the Kogarah North Precinct with awnings, street tree planting and upgraded footpath, Conditions of consent will require these upgrades as a consequence of the development.
+- A. Ensure that publicly accessible open space is linked to surrounding streets with a network of lanes and through site links. - B. Create new links to increase permeability of movements within the Precinct and increase pedestrian movement through the neighbourhood and back into the Kogarah Town Centre. - C. Provide pedestrian linkages and access routes through the Precinct to offer residents and visitors greater choice of movement, as well as safer and more enjoyable walking or cycling experiences. - D. Enhance the pedestrian amenity of the Kogarah North Precinct with awnings, street tree planting and upgraded footpath, Conditions of consent will require these upgrades as a consequence of the development

-- 1. A public through site pedestrian link, in the form of the creation of a public ROW is to be provided as part of the development sites identified in Table 3 below.
-This public through site connection is to form part of the development but is to allow public access through the site. - 2.
-The area of the land will be taken into account in calculating the permitted density of development. - 3.
-Council will require the identification of a through site pedestrian link as part of any Development Application. - 4.
-The location of streets proposed to become pedestrianised or shared ways that connect to the proposed through site links/ are shown in Figures 6 and 6A.
+- (i) A public through site pedestrian link, in the form of the creation of a public ROW is to be provided as part of the development sites identified in Table 3 below.
+This public through site connection is to form part of the development but is to allow public access through the site. - (ii) The area of the land will be taken into account in calculating the permitted density of development. - (iii) Council will require the identification of a through site pedestrian link as part of any Development Application. - (iv) The location of streets proposed to become pedestrianised or shared ways that connect to the proposed through site links/ are shown in Figure 6.

-Requirement Through Site Link #1 - Creation A public through site pedestrian link - minimum 3m wide - of pedestrian link from Railway is to be provided which creates a pedestrian connection Lane to Palmerston Street between Palmerston Street and Railway Parade North.
-The preferred location for the through site pedestrian link/shared way is through No 11 Palmerston Street.
-Where a development site includes or is adjacent to No 11 Palmerston Street and over lot 1 DP.
-Through Site Link #2 - Creation A public through site pedestrian link - minimum 3m wide - of pedestrian link from Stanley is to be provided which creates a pedestrian connection Lane to Victoria Street between Stanley Lane and Victoria Street.
+Requirement Through Site Link #1 - Creation A public through site pedestrian link - minimum 3m wide - of pedestrian link from Railway is to be provided which creates a pedestrian connection Lane to Palmerston Street between Palmerston Street and Railway Parade North

+Requirement The preferred location for the through site pedestrian link/shared way is through No 11 Palmerston Street.
+Where a development site includes or is adjacent to No 11 Palmerston Street. and over lot 1 DP Through Site Link #2 - Creation of pedestrian link from Stanley Lane to Victoria Street A public through site pedestrian link - minimum 3m wide - is to be provided which creates a pedestrian connection between Stanley Lane and Victoria Street.
 The preferred location for the through site pedestrian link is through No 22 Victoria Street.
-Where a development site includes or is adjacent to No 22 Victoria Street.
-Through Site Link #3 - The existing pedestrian link from the Princes Highway Widening of existing pedestrian through to Gladstone Street is to be widened on its link from Princes Highway to northern side.
-Council will require upon redevelopment of Gladstone Street No 57 Princes Highway and 24B Gladstone Street, the dedication of 3m for the widening of the existing pedestrian link.
+Where a development site includes or is adjacent to No 22 Victoria Street, Through Site Link #3 - Widening of existing pedestrian link from Princes Highway to Gladstone Street The existing pedestrian link from the Princes Highway through to Gladstone Street is to be widened on its northern side.
+Council will require upon redevelopment of No 57 Princes Highway and 24B Gladstone Street, the dedication of 3m for the widening of the existing pedestrian link.

-Table 3: Identification of Land Required for Through Site Links
+Table 3: Identification of Land Required for Through Site Links this diagram shows change needed to the figure